History of First Amendment to the United States Constitution in Timeline

 1917: Espionage Act of 1917

-In 1917, the Espionage Act of 1917 was enacted, imposing a maximum sentence of twenty years for anyone who caused or attempted to cause insubordination, disloyalty, mutiny, or refusal of duty in the military or naval forces of the United States.
+In 1917, during World War I and the First Red Scare, the Espionage Act of 1917 was enacted, imposing a maximum sentence of twenty years for causing or attempting to cause insubordination in the military forces.

 On June 16, 1918, Eugene V. Debs delivered a speech in Canton, Ohio, speaking of comrades convicted of aiding and abetting another in failing to register for the draft, leading to his conviction under the Espionage Act.